Social Democratic Party of Kyrgyzstan: In government

+Split and collapse

-In March 2019, several party members aligned with former President Almazbek Atambayev split off from the SDPK and the government coalition over a widening rift with President Sooronbay Jeenbekov.
+In March 2019, several party members aligned with former President Almazbek Atambayev and the government coalition over a widening rift with President Sooronbay Jeenbekov.
 Originally seen as Atambayev's hand-picked successor, Jeenbekov dismissed of most of the members associated with Atambayev's government when he was elected President and began investigations into possible corrupt practices by his predecessor.
-In May 2020, two of Atambayev's sons announced that they were joining a new political party, the Social Democrats of Kyrgyzstan.
 Several other members of the SDPK left following a 26 May session of the political council.
-In 2019 pro-Sooronbay Jeenbekov members reorganised Unity.
-Due to the several splinters, the SDPK did not contest the October 2020 parliamentary election.

-The party de facto ceased its activities in the first half of 2020, when it split into the pro-Jeenbekov Birimdik and the pro-Atambayev SDK.
+Ideology

+In the party program of 1994, the main principles of activity were the principles of democratic socialism, the introduction of political, economic and social democracy in all spheres of society.
+The SDPK also named state regulation of market relations as the most important principle of its economic policy.
+In its program, the party proposed to continue lending to small businesses, ensure low interest rates on loans, continue the state's implementation of projects to develop entrepreneurship, ensure the creation of free economic zones, and increase responsibility for unjustified inspections of businesses by fiscal and law enforcement agencies.
+The SDPK program proposed to transform the country from an exporter to an importer of labor resources.